Intersection

 • Interval.group([a1, a2, ... an], isGroupAdjacent: Boolean = true) returns a collection of grouped intervals: [g1, g2, ... gn].

-• Interval.groupFind([a1, a2, ... an], isGroupAdjacent: Boolean = true) returns a collection of tuples [(g1, {i, ... }), (g2, {j, ... }), ... (gn, {k, ... })] where gk is the grouped interval and {i, ... } is a set of indices of intervals that were grouped.
+• Interval.groupFind([a1, a2, ... an], isGroupAdjacent: Boolean = true) returns a collection of tuples [(g1, {i, ... }), (g2, {j, ... }), ... (gn, {k, ... })], where gk is the grouped interval and {i, ... } is a set of indices of intervals that were grouped.

-The produced collection of intervals has the following properties:
+The resulting collection of intervals is:

-• disjoint and contains no overlapping intervals;
+• disjoint, with no overlapping intervals;

-• sorted
+• sorted.

 val a = Interval.closed(0, 10) // [0, 10]